Naman-Dixit/Design-and-analysis-of-algorithm/README.md

 **Greedy & Dynamic Programming Approach**

 Experiment 5 - Implement the activity selection problem to get a clear understanding of greedy approach.
+Experiment 6 - •	Get a detailed insight of dynamic programming approach by the implementation of Matrix Chain Multiplication problem and see the impact of parenthesis positioning on time requirements for matrix multiplication.